 You can order the New York Pass with a discount here.
-There are three options to choose from: either a mobile New York Pass, home delivery ($25) within 5-7 business days, or collect the pass yourself in New York, at no extra cost.
+There are three options to choose from: either a mobile New York Pass, home delivery ($50 to Australia and New Zealand) within 5-7 business days, or collect the pass yourself in New York, at no extra cost.
 For pick up addresses see here.
-The benefit of the mobile New York Pass is that as soon as you order, you receive a direct link to the New York Pass app (only available on Android and iOS).
+The benefit of the mobile New York Pass is that as soon as you order, you receive a direct link to the New York Pass app (available on Android and iOS).
 Then you can open your mobile New York Pass with a QR-code.
 In the New York Pass app you can find all the information you need about the tours and attractions included.
 You can’t print the mobile New York Pass though, so if you prefer to have the physical pass and 200 page guidebook, I recommend having it delivered or collecting it in New York.

 How does the New York Pass work?

 There are two options: a mobile New York Pass or a physical New York Pass.
 Have you decided on the mobile New York Pass?
 Then, upon booking you will receive a link to the New York Pass app.
 In this app you can open your mobile New York Pass with a QR-code.
 Then you just show your pass on your smartphone at the entrance to the attractions.
 Have you chosen to have your pass delivered or collect it in New York?
 Then your physical pass will look like a credit card that fits easily into your wallet.
 With both of these options I recommend activating the New York Pass by visiting your first attraction early in the morning.
 This is because the pass is valid for a number of consecutive calendar days.
 Most of the attractions are open early and it’ll be less crowded so you can avoid long queues.
 An extra benefit of the pass: at many attractions you can skip the queue.
 In addition, you don’t pay any extra at the attractions, just the pass is enough!